Free as a Bird (Supertramp song)

 "Free as a Bird" is the title track from Supertramp's 1987 album of the same name.
-Released as a single at the end of that year, the song achieved only marginal commercial success, with a top-25 showing on the Polish charts being a relative highlight.
+Released as a single at the end of that year, the song achieved only marginal commercial success.

 Overview

 The music video for "Free as a Bird" was produced by Sue Pemberton and directed by Michael Patterson and Candace Reckenger.

 Cash Box said that "Rick Davies sets an easy groove with his patented, bluesy keyboard style, and takes you to a gospel out-chorus."

 In 1988 "Free as a Bird" was performed on the Dutch pop music television series, TopPop.

-In 2012, Something Else! ranked "Free as a Bird" as the 3rd worst song by Supertramp in their list of the 5 worst Supertramp songs, calling it ..."painful to listen to" and "Utterly uninspired".
-Although John Helliwell's saxophone solo was noted as being "decent".

 It is the only song from the album of the same name that survived the accompanying tour.
 Live recordings were released on Live '88 and It Was the Best of Times.

 "Free as a Bird" also appears on Supertramp's 1992 best-of album The Very Best of Supertramp 2 and the later compilation Retrospectacle – The Supertramp Anthology.